siderolabs/talos/website/content/v1.3/reference/cli.md

   -h, --help                            help for reset
       --reboot                          if true, reboot the node after resetting instead of shutting down --system-labels-to-wipe strings   if set, just wipe selected system disk partitions by label but keep other partitions intact
+      --timeout duration                time to wait for the operation is complete if --debug or --wait is set (default 30m0s)
-      --wait                            wait for the operation to complete, tracking its progress. always set to true when --debug is set
+      --wait                            wait for the operation to complete, tracking its progress. always set to true when --debug is set (default true)
 ```

 ### Options inherited from parent commands